lightning/bolts/04-onion-routing.md

 The origin node establishes a shared secret with each hop along the route using Elliptic-curve Diffie-Hellman between the sender's ephemeral key at that hop and the hop's node ID key.
-The resulting curve point is serialized to the DER-compressed representation and hashed using `SHA256`.
+The resulting curve point is serialized to the compressed format and hashed using `SHA256`.
 The hash output is used as the 32-byte shared secret.

 Elliptic-curve Diffie-Hellman (ECDH) is an operation on an EC private key and